How Long Does It Take to Become an Automotive Mechanic?

 Read: How to Train to Become an Auto Electrician

-There's also always something exciting going on in Seattle, a bustling metropolis that often attracts tourist traffic.
-Automotive mechanics of all skill levels, from entry-level to master technicians, can pursue a career in this state.
+For the aspiring automotive mechanic, there’s always something exciting going on in Seattle, a bustling metropolis that often attracts tourist traffic, meaning techs are needed!
+Automotive mechanics of all skill levels, from entry-level to master technicians, can pursue careers in this state.

 For many, Hawaii's laid-back lifestyle and opportunities to participate in water sports such as surfing, sailing and scuba diving make it an ideal place to live and work.
 Tourism, defense, agriculture, fishing, manufacturing and power are all major industries in the state.